 All about Versailles – France’s most important chateau

-Versailles was the royal residence of France for more than a century (from 1682 until 1789), when the French Revolution began.
+The Palace of Versailles was the royal residence of France for more than a century (from 1682 until 1789), when the French Revolution began.
 Way back when, Louis XIII built a hunting lodge at the village of Versailles outside of Paris in 1624.
 The small structure became the base on which was constructed one of the most costly and extravagant buildings in the world.
 It became the palace of Louis XIV, the “Sun King”, who said of himself, “L’Etat c’est moi” or “I am the state.”
-Louis XV and Louis XVI also called Versailles home. (picture: formal garden at Versailles)
+Louis XV and Louis XVI also called the castle home.

 Creating this ultimate palace were Louis Le Vau, architect; Charles Le Brun, painter and decorator; and Andre Le Notre, landscape architect.
 About 37,000 acres of land were cleared to make room for tree-lined terraces, walkways, and thousands of flowering plants.
 There were 1,400 fountains and 400 pieces of sculpture.